Phone, Internet and Pay TV

 - restricting your access to some more costly services

 - If you are a Telstra customer and your main income is a government allowance and you are in hardship, you may be eligible for Telstra’s InContact Service.
-This InContact Service allows people to receive calls but restricts all outgoing calls other than free calls to emergency telephone numbers and Lifeline, the InContact Service does not charge monthly rental fees.
+This service allows people to receive calls but restricts all outgoing calls other than free calls to emergency telephone numbers and Lifeline, and does not charge monthly rental fees.

 - If you are with another phone service provider, you may also be able to restrict your service to incoming calls only keeping access to emergency services and the service provider’s enquiry line.